vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 okay).
 My daily updates with summaries at https://updates.vipulnaik.com/ is a more accurate record of what I actually did, and I am more committed to keeping that up-to-date.

-## DMV visit to get my state ID card renewed

-I should do this ideally some time in the week of December 7 or December 14.

 ## Personal finances, income and taxes updates (likely January 2021, may start in December and may continue to February)